Malta PM Heads For Re-election Despite Corruption Fears - UrduPoint

 Its location in the middle of the Mediterranean made it a repeated target for invaders down the centuries, resulting in a rich culture, with the 16th-century walled capital designated a UNESCO world heritage site.

-But it has long fought allegations it acts as a quasi-tax haven while international anti-money-laundering organisation FATF grey-listed Malta last year. business leaders hope recent progress will see it removed this summer.
+International anti-money-laundering organisation FATF grey-listed Malta last year, although business leaders hope recent progress will see it removed this summer.

 The archipelago has also been criticised by the EU and anti-corruption campaigners for its "golden passports" scheme, which awards citizenship to wealthy investors.